icwells/dbIO/README.md

 Starttime time.Time
 Columns   map[string]string
 ```
-DB is the database connection, while database stores the database name and host stores the IP (defaults to localhost if left empty).
-User is the user name, and Starttime is the time point after the password is given.
-Lastly, columns stores a map with a comma-seperated string of column
-name for each table.
-While methods for many common operations are provided in this package, any SQL query can be run directly using DB.

 #### Creating/Replacing Databases
 CreateDatabase can be used to initializes a database with a given name (although NewTables must be called to initialize the tables within the databse).